 The ASX Corporate Governance Council has developed and released the ASX Principles for Australian listed entities in order to promote investor confidence and to assist companies to meet stakeholder expectations.
 The recommendations are not prescriptions, but guidelines.
 However, under ASX Listing Rules, PAM is required to provide a statement on its website disclosing the extent to which it has followed the recommendations in the reporting period and to complete Appendix 4G to the Listing Rules each year.
 Where PAM does not follow a recommendation, it must identify the recommendation that has not been followed and give reasons for not doing so.
 Where PAM’s corporate governance practices do not correlate with the practices recommended by the Council, or PAM does not consider it practicable or necessary to implement these principles due to the size and stage of development of its operations, the Board’s reasoning for any departure is explained hereunder.

 Set out below are the fundamental corporate governance practices of PAM and the extent to which PAM complies with ASX Principles.
-The main policies and practices adopted by PAM, will take effect from listing on ASX.
+The main policies and practices adopted by PAM, took effect from listing on ASX.
 In addition, many governance elements are contained in the Constitution of PAM.

 Principle 1: The Board lays solid foundations for management and oversight

 PAM has a board charter which is disclosed on its website and which details the respective roles and responsibilities of its Board and management and those matters which are expressly reserved to the Board and which are delegated to management therein.

 Recommendation 1.2 – Verifying the Suitability and Qualifications of Prospective Directors and Senior Executives